wmde/fundraising-banners-until-2022/doc/adr/002-Component-Communication.md

 }
 ```

 The example above looks a bit convoluted.
-Some "animation triggers" could become simple properties combined with internal
+Some "animation triggers" could become simple properties combined picked up by the child component:
-state or a specialized hook.

 ```jsx
 function Parent(props) {